 You will need to take off your clothes below the waist.
 You will be given a covering to drape around your waist.
-You will then lie on your back on an examination table with your feet raised and supported by foot rests (stirrups).
+You will then lie on your back on an examination table with your feet and legs supported by footrests.

-Your doctor will do a bimanual pelvic exam first.
+Your doctor may do a bimanual pelvic exam first.
 This is done so the doctor can feel where and how large the pelvic organs are.
-Then the doctor will insert a lubricated tool called a speculum into your vagina.
-The speculum gently spreads apart the vaginal walls so your doctor can see the cervix and inside the vagina.
-The cervix is washed with a special solution and may be grasped and held in place with a clamp called a tenaculum.
+Then the doctor will place a tool called a speculum into your vagina.
+It opens the vagina a little bit so your doctor can see the cervix and inside the vagina.

 Your cervix may be numbed with a spray or injection of local anesthetic.

-The tool to collect the sample is guided through the cervix into the uterus.
+The tube to collect the sample is guided through the cervix into the uterus.
 The tool may be moved up and down to collect the sample.

 How long the test takes

 The test will take about 5 to 15 minutes.